 Helm Crag, or the 'Lion and the Lamb' as it is more commonly known, is possibly the best known of all the Lakeland fells.
 Although not the biggest, it is definitely one of the most interesting.

 Despite its challenging appearance with its steep, craggy sides and bristling summit this walk is the perfect introduction to hiking in the Lake District, requiring moderate effort and offering awesome views.
 The ascent is moderately steep with well laid paths until you reach the summit which is strewn with shattered and jagged rocks.
 From a distance these form a striking resemblance to the iconic 'Lion and Lamb'.

 This walk is very doable in a morning or afternoon, but is well worth a full-day excursion complete with a picnic and camera.

-What to look out for this winter: A misty sunrise from behind the fells is certainly worth an early hike to the top.
+What to look out for this spring: A sunrise from behind the fells is certainly worth an early hike to the top.

 Approx 5 miles (8km)

 Loughrigg is one of Wainwright’s ‘midget mountains’ - more a sprawling hump than a mountain.
 Yet it's an absolute must for anyone on their first visit to this part of the Lake District.

 We think the best approach is via Red Bank Hill which takes you through ancient woodland and then out onto the open fell side for a fairly steep but short ascent.
 There’s a rocky knoll about halfway up - a perfect place to stop for a breather while you take in the views.